 There are loads of other regattas and festivals happening in the islands throughout the year.
 If you’re vacationing in the Bahamas, you’re bound to find something to do!

-Picture this: The most adorable pigs and piglets swimming out to your boat to greet you on arrival to a tropical paradise.
-The pigs are, for the most part, friendly, and this is a must do activity particularly if you’re traveling with kids.
-Sunny days are best for this adventure, so pay attention to the season.
-Interestingly, the Exumas are one of the only places in the world where you’ll find flying – oh, we mean swimming, pigs.
+The most adorable pigs and piglets swimming out to your boat to greet you on arrival to a tropical paradise.
+This is a must do activity particularly if you’re traveling with kids!

 Insider tip: Want to vacation close to the swimming pigs?
 Book Sandal’s luxury resort in Exuma!